mikio1998/mikio1998.github.io/_posts/2021-5-14-Studying-React-&-first-impressions.md

 get a grasp of passing data this early in my learning.

 What is commonly said about React, and something I assume I'll learn sooner or later, is that while React is simple and develops extremely fast, in the long run it won't outperfom the depth of native development.
-However this is just the nature of things and situational on the size of the project you have in mind.
+However this is just the nature of things that comes with great benefits such as not having to re-invent the wheel from scratch, and situational on the size of the project you have in mind.